 “George Foyet…he’s alive?”
-Reed looked at Hotch as he spoke but his eyes darted right back to the photos.
+Reed looked at Hotch as he spoke, but his eyes darted right back to the pictures.

 “Miscalculated?”
 Reed looked at him and only him.
 Then his eyes swept to the board.

 Hotch wanted to ask him what he was doing.
 He’d known that Reed was intelligent.
 His information on magical creatures was invaluable and had helped on a few cases so far.
-This was different though.
-This was a profile on a serial killer that had no profile, not one that anyone but he had worked on.
+This was different, though.
+This was a profile of a serial killer that had no profile, not one that anyone but he had worked on.

 “The Reaper named himself.
 Your profile that you kept to yourself classifies him as an Omnivore.
 How has he not injected himself into this?
 Then or now?
 He blackmailed a decorated cop into stopping hunting him.
 He likes power.
 Who is one of the first people we would go to if it looked like the Reaper had started up again?”
 The Immortal read between the lines of what he was saying.
 He thought that Foyet was the Reaper.
 The problem was, Hotch couldn’t deny what Reed was saying.
 Was there anything this dragon didn’t know?

 Hotch remembered Roy Colson from the case the first time around.
 He’d published a book about the Reaper.
 He was the primary source of information, but every address that Coulson gave them had no Foyet in it.
 Reed had caused Foyet to be looked at in a different way.
 He’d been ready to propose to a woman that he had only known a very short time.
 A woman who was very young.
 From there everything else fell into place.
 Now they had to find Foyet.